ilg-physics-ucsb/physics4l-manual/4LSite/lab3.md

 - @fa-chevron-right@ 10/100 μF Electrolytic Capacitors
 - @fa-chevron-right@ 22 pF/ 100 nF Ceramic Capacitors

 Electrolytic capacitors are very different from their ceramic counterparts[fn]For detailed information please see [wikipedia](https://en.wikipedia.org/wiki/Electrolytic_capacitor)[/fn].
-Rather than holding charge on sepearted surfaces, they store charges in electrolytes, similar to a battery.
-Because of this, electrolytic capacitors are **polarized**, meaning they have designated positive and negaive leads, each connecting to a different kind of electrolyte.
-When using electrolytic capacitors **please make use that you repect the orientation** by checking for the + and - symbols on the shell.
+Rather than holding charge on separated surfaces, they store charges in electrolytes, similar to a battery.
+Because of this, electrolytic capacitors are **polarized**, meaning they have designated positive and negative leads, each connecting to a different kind of electrolyte.
+When using electrolytic capacitors **please make use that you respect the orientation** by checking for the + and - symbols on the shell.

-The capcitors suppled by the RexQualis kit are manufactured by Hyncdz.
+The capacitors suppled by the RexQualis kit are manufactured by Hyncdz.
 You may assume these capacitors have a 20% tolerance.
 If you are using a capacitor from a different manufacturer, especially if it is a different kind of capacitor, please look up the data sheet for the component.
 ::::::

 ::::::Question